-Emma Waterman is an Associate at the firm and a member of our Wills, Estates + Trusts, Labour + Employment, Business Disputes, and Insurance Practice Groups.
-Her practice is entirely litigation-based, with a focus on estate, employment, health, and commercial matters.
+Emma Waterman is an Associate at the firm and a member of our Wills, Estates + Trusts, Family, Business Disputes, and Labour + Employment Practice Groups.
+Her practice is entirely litigation-based, with a focus on estate, family, employment, and commercial matters.

 Emma has represented clients before the Provincial Court of British Columbia, the Supreme Court of British Columbia, and the British Columbia Human Rights Tribunal.

 Following her graduation from the University of Victoria Faculty of Law, Emma completed a clerkship with the Supreme Court of British Columbia, clerking for eight different justices at the trial level.
-Emma volunteered with the Justice Education Society during her clerkship, teaching high school students about the role the courts play in our society.
 She continued on to complete her articles at the firm.

 Prior to law school, Emma completed a Bachelor of Arts in International Development Studies at Dalhousie University, and earned a Certificate in Intercultural Communication.